 At the time of its opening, GEMS Metropole was ahead of the field in terms of its aim to provide a mid-range education in a school with mid-range plus facilities and a staff predominantly from the UK.
-Whilst it has delivered all three of these aims, what is not yet in place is the high quality of education that was inherent within that package.
+Whilst it has delivered all three of these aims, what is not yet in place is the highest quality of education that was inherent within that package.

 Only GEMS Winchester School in Oud Metha has had such a difficult start in terms of balancing the scale of the school with student numbers, demand and quality of education.
 Newer, more affordable schools, such as GEMS Founders, seem to have learned from its sister schools.

 It does seem that MTS is on the right track - and with a lack of other schools in the same price bracket with a similar quality of facilities in this geographic area, it has the advantage.
 We hope that the improvements that have been made under the new leadership will bear fruit quickly.

 What about the fees?